Vice President, Community & College Relations

-1. Master's degree and minimum five years experience in an executive management role related to the duties, roles and responsibilities outlined in this Profile.
+1. Master’s degree (or equivalent) in related field and minimum five years’ experience in an executive leadership role related to the duties, roles and responsibilities outlined in this Profile.

 3. Demonstrated experience and leadership in managing comprehensive strategic marketing and communications, media relations, and recruiting programs to advance an organization’s mission and goals.

 4. Demonstrated skill and comfort in proactively building relationships with top tier partners, and successfully positioning College to achieve national recognition with a track record for translating strategic thinking into action plans and output.

 1. Government Affairs experience.